petrstepanov/petrstepanov.github.io/static/petr-stepanov-vita.md

 📅 Jul 2020 - Jan 2023

-* Programmed a Geant-4 computer simulation (C++, CMake, Eclipse IDE, gdb) to study performance of a novel scintillation material for EIC, Brookhaven National Lab.
+* Programmed a Geant-4 computer simulation (C++, CMake, Eclipse IDE, gdb) to study the performance of a novel scintillation material for EIC, Brookhaven National Lab.
 [Link to GitHub](https://github.com/petrstepanov/geant4-glass).
-* Visualized energy deposition profiles and calculated energy resolutions for variety of detector assemblies.
+* Visualized energy deposition profiles and calculated energy resolutions for a variety of detector assemblies.
 * Teaching experience.
 Mentoring students within a 3-month Research Experiences for Undergraduates (REU) program at the Physics Department at CUA.
-Giving talks and presentations about [Linux Terminal](https://petrstepanov.com/static/presentations/presentation-2021-06-03-linux-terminal.pdf), and [supercomputer environment](https://petrstepanov.com/static/presentations/presentation-2021-06-17-jlab-geant-root.pdf).
-* Enhanced debugging of the core library source code led to the publishing of more than [10 bug reports](https://root-forum.cern.ch/u/petrstepanov/activity/topics) on the ROOT (C++) forum.
+* Enhanced debugging of the CERN library source code led to the publishing of more than [10 bug reports](https://root-forum.cern.ch/u/petrstepanov/activity/topics) on the ROOT (C++) forum.

 ### Software Developer • Research Assistant